-for child care, elder care and care for persons with disabilities, it is women who bear the disproportionate burden of losing their jobs and or much needed pay.
+228. As highlighted earlier in this submission as well, women's care obligations also result in other gendered effects that disrupt their continuity in employment.
+Women lose hours of work and even lose their jobs due to their familial care obligations.
+Many workers in Ontario have no access to paid sick days (beyond emergency leave).
+But because it is women who bear the primary responsibility for child care, elder care and care for persons with disabilities, it is women who bear the disproportionate burden of losing their jobs and or much needed pay.
 If they have to miss or leave work in order to care for sick children or provide care to other family members.
-Care obligations may also prevent women from getting access to paid work at all or may require them to accept more precarious and lower paid work than their qualifications warrant.
+Care obligations may also prevent women from getting access to paid work at all or may require them to accept more precarious and less paid work than their qualifications warrant.